College of the Mainland

 College of the Mainland (COM) is a public community college in Texas City, Texas.
 Its name comes from its location on the "mainland" portion of Galveston County, Texas (the portion north of Galveston Island).
-The school's sport teams are named the Fighting Ducks.

 History

-College of the Mainland was launched in late 1966 when the voters of Dickinson, Hitchcock, La Marque, Santa Fe, and Texas City approved a building-bond issue of $2,850,000, having been largely an idea since 1935.
+The College of the Mainland was launched in late 1966 when the voters of Dickinson, Hitchcock, La Marque, Santa Fe, and Texas City approved a building-bond issue of $2,850,000, having been largely an idea since 1935.
 Herbert F. Stallworth, who previously had helped establish two colleges, was selected to head the new college in April 1967, and Fred A. Taylor was appointed dean of instruction.
 Classes were begun in temporary quarters in 1967.
 On March 21, 1970, the administration building, learning-resources center, math and science building, and technical-vocational building were completed, and the College of the Mainland moved to its new campus on Palmer Highway.

-On May 16, 1970, residents of the college district approved $4,750,000 for a second phase of construction.
+On May 16, 1970, residents of the college district approved $4.75 million for a second phase of construction.
 The campus was expanded to include a fine arts building, a physical education complex, and a student center.
 The math-science and technical-vocational buildings were improved.
-In 1984 a third addition to the technical-vocational building was constructed.
-In 1991, two industrial education buildings were completed to house auto mechanics and diesel technology programs.
+In 1984, the college constructed a third addition to the technical-vocational building.
+In 1991, it completed two industrial education buildings to house auto mechanics and diesel technology programs.
 In 1999, a new public service careers building opened to provide classrooms and labs for EMS, fire and police academies as well as housing the college's pharmacy technician program.